RunDevelopment/RunDevelopment.github.io/posts/2024-09-12 fast unorm/article.md

 u5_to_u8_lut       [6.7951 µs 6.8097 µs 6.8261 µs]  15.1x
 ```

 And it's faster than our highly-optimized floating-point code.
+Not but much, but still.
+Considering how simple the LUT is (to make and understand), this is a great result.

-Especially for small input domains, LUTs are cache-friendly and can be hard to beat.
+Especially for small input domains, LUTs are cache-friendly and can be hard to beat in terms of simplicity and performance.
 In our case, the LUT is just 32 bytes, so it even fits in a single cache line (assuming favorable alignment).

 <div class="side-note">

 In a previous version of this article, I used Rust 1.78.0 for benchmarking.
 This version of Rust had a performance regression that caused the LUT version to be more than 2x slower (around 14µs).
 Essentially, the compiler thought it was a good idea to first copy the LUT onto the stack before using it.
 It even did that inside the tight loop of the benchmark, always writing the entire LUT to the stack before reading the data back.

-This article originally contained multiple versions of LUT to work around this bug.
+This article originally contained multiple versions of LUT to work around this compiler bug.
 Rust 1.80.0 thankfully fixed the issue.
-The simple, straightforward and safe LUT version now performs optimally again.
+The simple, straightforward and safe LUT implementation now performs optimally again.

 </div>

 ## Integer rounding

 There is an old trick to get rounded integer division.
 It's based on the fact that integer division truncates the result.
 So e.g. `5 / 3 == 1` in Rust.
-Just like how we used the truncation of `as u8` before, we can use the truncation of integer division to get rounded division.
+Just like how we used the truncation of `as u8` before, we can use the truncation of integer division to get rounded results.

 Let's look at the math.
 For $a \in \N$ and $b\in\N,b>0$: